qualabs/SMPTE-Copilot/README.md

 1. Add type to Enum in `types.py`
 2. Create implementation file with `create_*` function
-3. Import and register in `factory.py`
+3. Import and register in `factory.py` (registry populated automatically)
 4. Configure in `config.yaml` (if applicable)

 This same process applies to: